tanjera/screeps/readme.md

 ### Pulsing

 Though the task system helps creeps stay organized as a group, iterating every room and creating a new task list each tick would chew through CPU very quickly.
-Compiling tasks and processing terminal orders are done on a "pulse" defined by Hive.isPulse().
+Compiling tasks and processing terminal orders are done on a "pulse" defined by Hive.setPulse().
 If the CPU bucket (Game.cpu.bucket) is full, it will pulse every ~8 ticks.
 If the CPU bucket is half empty, it will pulse every ~30 seconds.
 If you are entirely out of CPU, it will pulse every ~1 minute.
 By scaling its CPU usage through pulsing, the codebase won't chew through all your CPU.
 Depending on how efficient your code edits are, or if you overload your CPU with a massive amount of creeps, you may need to change the frequency of pulses.

 ### Industry